Dogs with allergic dermatitis - oral medication

 Purpose of study

 The purpose of this clinical study is to show the effectiveness and safety of an oral medication in reducing the itch and inflammation associated with allergic dermatitis.
-All dogs will receive the same new oral capsule treatment.
+All dogs will receive the same new oral capsule and a topical gel as treatments.

 - Dogs one year or older, weighing 6.6 – 176 pounds